crinkies/OSRS-Splasher/README.md

 # DuckSplasher

-A splashing script for the RuneLite client of Old School Runescape that I created while exploring AutoHotKey.
+A splashing script for the RuneLite client of Old School Runescape that I created while exploring and learning AutoHotKey.

 I'm releasing it as I've since moved on from AutoHotKey to Python.